Property Management · Last updated 2 June 2026

 Trade Hourly Rate Notes

-AC engineer £70 to £100/hour F-Gas qualification required for refrigerant work
+AC engineer ~£70 to £100/hour F-Gas qualification required for refrigerant handling

-Emergency Call-Out Warning: Emergency call-outs in Gibraltar, particularly for plumbing and electrical faults outside standard hours, can be expensive.
-Emergency rates of £120 to £150 per hour plus parts are not uncommon.
-Having a vetted contractor list in place before emergencies happen is one of the best things a landlord can do.
+Emergency Call-Out Warning: Emergency call-outs in Gibraltar for plumbing and electrical faults outside standard hours carry a significant premium.
+Public listings suggest emergency rates of £120 to £150 per hour plus parts.
+Having a vetted contractor list in place before emergencies happen is one of the most effective things a landlord can do.
 A property management company maintains these relationships as a core part of their service.

 What Landlords Must Legally Maintain in Gibraltar

-Under Gibraltar tenancy law, landlords are responsible for maintaining:
+Under the Landlord and Tenant Act 1983 (updated 2013), landlords are responsible for maintaining:

-• Structure and exterior: Roof, walls, windows, doors (external).
-Any structural defect causing water ingress or safety risk is the landlord's responsibility.
+• Structure and exterior: Roof, walls, windows, and external doors.
+Any structural defect causing water ingress or a safety risk is the landlord's responsibility.

-• Heating system: Boiler and main heating equipment must be kept in working order and safe.
+• Heating system: The boiler and main heating equipment must be kept in working order and safe.
+Annual gas safety checks by a qualified gas engineer are standard practice and a typical condition of landlord insurance.

 • Plumbing: Water supply, drains, and sanitation must function properly.